sonakshigupta29/particle-mass-regression-ml/README.md

 Download the dataset - The dataset is not included in this repository due to size constraints.
 Please download it from the official source (https://cernbox.cern.ch/s/zUvpkKhXIp0MJ0g ) or provide your own dataset in the required format.

-Place it inside the data/ folder data/
+Place it inside the data/ folder:

+data/
-└── dataset.npy   # or your dataset files
+└── dataset.npy

 5. Run the Project